jp-chl/66DaysOfK8s/challenge/week02/day8/README.md

 ---

 Today, I have worked in part 4 of a series of lessons in order to create a K8s cluster from scratch in GCP.
-In this lesson I have deployed a simple app on the new cluster, and access from outside the cluster.
+In this lesson I have deployed a simple app on the new cluster, and access from outside of it.

 #kubernetes #learning #K8s #66DaysChallenge